 Three models to choose from

 The VariDesk Pro unit (aka “VariDesk Dual,” designed for dual monitor use) is 36” wide by 20” deep and weighs 47.3 lbs, while the VariDesk Single (designed for single monitor use) unit weighs in at 41.5 lbs and is 30” wide by 20” deep.
+Each of these models also comes in a Plus variant, which includes a 7″ independently height-adjustable keyboard tray.
 There’s now also a VariDesk Laptop unit that weighs only 39.4 lbs and is 30″ wide by 17″ deep.

 The first thing you’re likely to notice about the Varidesk is how large it is.
 Varidesk Pro units give you plenty of office-sprawl accommodating workspace; on the other hand, make sure you can actually fit one of these monsters on your desk.
 You’ll want to mock up the footprint of the VariDesk on your desktop before deciding between the Pro and the Laptop/Single, to see what you would have to move and if you could live with the desk reconfiguration.
 The unit comes in three different width variations (Dual, Single and Laptop) for this very reason.